barsoom/prawn_cocktail/README.md

   move_down 10
   text "Amount: #{data.amount}"
   move_down 10
-  text data.customer_name
+  text data.customer.name
 end
 ```

 The `meta` declaration is optional.
 It takes a hash which will be passed to `Prawn::Document.new`.
 This is where you specify `page_size`, `page_layout` and such.

-The `content` block will be passed the data from the document as an `OpenStruct`, and will be rendered in the context of a `Prawn::Document` instance.
+The `content` block will be passed the data from the document as a recursive `OpenStruct`-type object (actually a `RecursiveClosedStruct` utility class).

+The `content` block will be rendered in the context of a `Prawn::Document` instance.

 ### Helpers